Kartik-1818/PrintEasy/README.md

-g# PrintEase — Online Xerox
+# PrintEase — Online Xerox

 PrintEase is a full-stack web application that modernizes the document printing experience.
 Users upload their files online, configure print preferences, and collect their printouts from a local print center — eliminating the need to physically carry storage devices or wait in queues.